Roman-Nowak/interactive-data-visualization-webapp/README.md

 # TODO
 * enlarge the twitter-luna dataset
 * include storytelling elements - "the data should tell a story"
+    * first show the plot of the price movement of LUNA
+    * then positive/negative keyword frequency on a bar plot
+    * the wordclouds
 * include more interaction options
-    * include more different plots
+    * update the UI
 * create / scrape other datasets
+* add a better graphical design

 # AUTHORS
 * Agata Serafin - graphical & content design